cerico/rota/README.md

 ## TLDR

-Drag left to accept, right to reject
+Drag left to accept, right to reject.
+Click 'accepted' to see accepted applicants, and 'rejected' to see rejected applicants

 ## How do i run it?